Carlos Vela: 2018 season

 On 8 August 2017, it was announced that Vela had been signed by Los Angeles FC, becoming the first designated player of the team and officially joining the team on 1 January 2018.

 On 4 March 2018, Vela made his debut with Los Angeles FC, providing an assist for Diego Rossi's goal in the team's 1–0 victory over Seattle Sounders FC.
 On 10 March, Vela scored his first goal with Los Angeles, scoring the final goal in a 5–1 thrashing against Real Salt Lake.
 On 31 March, Vela became the first player ever to score in the El Tráfico derby against LA Galaxy; he scored the first two goals of the game in Los Angeles' dramatic 3–4 defeat.
-On 13 April, he scored the first goal in a 2–0 win over the Vancouver Whitecaps.
+On 13 April, he scored the first goal in a 2–0 win over Vancouver Whitecaps FC.
 A week later he converted a penalty during Los Angeles' 5–3 win over Montreal Impact.
 On 13 May, he scored Los Angeles' second goal in a 2–2 tie against New York City FC.
 A couple of days later he scored his teams' only goal against the Portland Timbers in a 2–1 loss.

 On 26 July 2018, after conducting a popular vote on Twitter, Vela was voted to captain the MLS side in the 2018 MLS All-Star Game against Juventus, where they initially tied the match 1–1 but went on to lose 5–3 in penalties.
 Following the departure of club captain Laurent Ciman, Vela was named as succeeding captain.
 On 22 September 2018, Vela provided two assists to Walker Zimmerman in the 2–0 victory over San Jose Earthquakes.
 On 12 October, in a league match against Houston Dynamo, he was involved in all of his team's goals in a 4–2 victory as he scored a brace and contributed two assists.
 In November 2018, he was named into the MLS Best XI of 2018.